polystruct/creative/docs/index.md

 The intention of *Polystruct's Creative Minecraft* is to list ideas and examples for building inside and with minecraft.
 It is meant as a reference for when I build in worlds, which is what I prefer in Minecraft.
-As I am more an amateur, having these references available allows me to quickly establish what I want to do without having to find examples online over and over again.
+As I am really just an amateur, having these references available allows me to quickly establish what I want to do without having to find examples online over and over again.

 For me, creative minecraft is more than in-game minecraft creative gamemode.
 It